Katrina Kaif: Career fluctuations (2014–2018)

+2019–present

 In 2019, Kaif once again collaborated with Salman Khan and Ali Abbas Zafar in the drama Bharat, an adaptation of the South Korean film Ode to My Father (2014).
 Kaif replaced Priyanka Chopra in the role of an engineer who falls in love with Khan's character.
 Kaif rejected media speculation that she accepted the part as a favour for her friend Khan and cited her appreciation of the script.
 Bharat became one of the highest-grossing Hindi films of 2019.
 While reviews of the film were varied, Mike McCahil of The Guardian noted the "well-tended chemistry" between Kaif and Khan and thought "the sincerity in her gaze" helped the audience ignore her character's questionable choices.
 Kaif's only 2020 film would have been Rohit Shetty's Sooryavanshi alongside Akshay Kumar, but the COVID-19 pandemic in India caused it several delays until its final November 2021 release.
 An admirer of Shetty's larger-than-life directing style, Kaif played the wife of Kumar's character.
 Sooryavanshi was a box-office success, briefly becoming India's highest-grossing film of the year.
 Kaif next played a ghost in the comedy horror film Phone Bhoot (2022), opposite Siddhant Chaturvedi and Ishaan Khatter.
 Reviewers from The Indian Express and The Week were unimpressed with her comedic timing.

-Kaif will next star in Sriram Raghavan's Merry Christmas with Vijay Sethupathi and will reprise her role as Zoya in Tiger 3, the third instalment in the Tiger franchise.
+Kaif next reprised her role as Zoya in Tiger 3 (2023), as part of the YRF Spy Universe.
+She considered the two-month physical training to perform her stunts in the film to be the most challenging of her career.
+A reviewer in critic Roger Ebert's website wrote that Kaif "gets to steal a couple of scenes", in particular a combat sequence in a bathhouse, while maintaining a superior allure with a gun compared to her co-star Salman Khan.
+Tiger 3 had the biggest opening weekend of Kaif's career, and went on to gross over ₹4.6 billion worldwide.

+In 2024, Kaif starred with Vijay Sethupathi in Sriram Raghavan's thriller Merry Christmas, about two strangers who connect on Christmas Eve.
+Two versions of the film were shot, one in Hindi and the other in Tamil.
+Kaif described the process of filming the Tamil version as particularly difficult, as she did not understand the language.
+Writing for Scroll.in, Jhunjhunwala praised the chemistry between Sethupathi and her, and added that "Kaif captures Maria's fragility and cheerfulness with an openness that is rare to find in her performances".
+The film failed commercially despite its positive critical reception.